thunlp/VERNet/README.md

 ```

 ## Rerank Beam Search Candidates
 * First you should go to the ``model`` folder and generate features from BERT-VERNet model or ELECTRA-VERNet model.
-So run following command:
+So run the following command:
 ```
 bash generate_feature.sh
 ```